Your first webpage with HTML and Netlify

 Create a folder somewhere on your computer.
 Name it, for example,

-Now are going to create a file for our homepage.
+Now we are going to create a file for our homepage.
 Create a new file inside the folder you just created.
 By convention, the name of our homepage file should be

 Open that file in your web browser 1.
 You should see a bright white page—an empty canvas.
 Don’t worry, we’re about to fill it in.